openjdk/jdk/test/hotspot/jtreg/compiler/lib/ir_framework/README.md

 #### Disable/Enable IR Rules based on available CPU Features
 Sometimes, an `@IR` rule should only be applied if a certain CPU feature is present.
-This can be done with the attributes `applyIfCPUXXX` in [@IR](./IR.java) which follow the same logic as the `applyIfXXX` methods for flags in the previous section.
-An example can be found in [TestCPUFeatureCheck](../../../testlibrary_tests/ir_framework/tests/TestCPUFeatureCheck.java) (internal framework test).
+This can be done with the attributes `applyIfCPUFeatureXXX` in [@IR](./IR.java) which follow the same logic as the `applyIfXXX` methods for flags in the previous section.
+If a `@Test` annotated method has multiple preconditions (for example `applyIf` and `applyIfCPUFeature`), they are evaluated as a logical conjunction.
+An example with `applyIfCPUFeatureXXX` can be found in [TestCPUFeatureCheck](../../../testlibrary_tests/ir_framework/tests/TestCPUFeatureCheck.java) (internal framework test).

 #### Implicitly Skipping IR Verification
 An IR verification cannot always be performed.
 Certain VM flags explicitly disable IR verification, change the IR shape in unexpected ways letting IR rules fail or even make IR verification impossible: